FACT-Finder-Web-Components/documentation/markdown/1.x/en/ff-searchbox.md

 ## Button extension
 The `ff-searchbutton` is an extension of a normal `button`.
-With the attribute `is="ff-searchbutton"` it becomes a special button which connects to the search box and sends a search request to FACT-Finder.
+With the attribute `is="ff-searchbutton"` it becomes a special button which connects to the search box and sends a search request to FactFinder.
 ```html
 <button is="ff-searchbutton" >Search</button>
 ```